 Things to do on a two-day break in Southport

-Looking for a good place to visit near Liverpool?
+Looking for places to visit near Liverpool?
 Set your sights on Southport, a well-heeled seaside town where resort-era glamour meets the unexpected.
 From the pastel shopfronts of Wesley Street to the Parisian-style boulevard of Lord Street, it’s a place built on charming little contrasts: Sri Lankan curries a few doors down from Victorian arcades, speedboats cutting past a century-old pier.
 Southport has everything you’d expect from a traditional coastal resort but 2026 marks a standout year as it hosts its first-ever Year of Culture.
 Expect light installations, acrobatic theatre and outdoor events unfolding across streets, parks and promenades.
 There’s never been a better time to plan a break in Southport.

 Day 1

-Day One: Classic cinema, indie shopping, and frog’s legs
+Classic cinema, indie shopping, and frog’s legs

 Smell the roses at Southport Botanic Gardens